AshwanthramKL/Navbar/Readme.md

-# Reviews/Quotes card
+# Nav bar

-This is a solution to the Reviews/Quotes card project which is a part of John Smilga's 15 JS projects tutorial.
+This is a solution to the Nav project which is a part of John Smilga's 15 JS projects tutorial.

 ## Table of contents